50 Packing Tricks to Memorize Before Your Next Trip

 Invest in packing cubes

 Packing cubes aren’t just an easy way to separate socks and undies from your T-shirts, but they’ll also compress your clothes to open up some space in your suitcase, says Took.
 “Seriously, these things are amazing,” she says.
 “It may take a few tries to get the bag/suitcase to marry up perfectly, but once you have figured it out, you save so much space.”
+Oh, and while you’re at it, get yourself a luggage rack to make packing and unpacking on your trip a breeze.

 Create a mini capsule wardrobe

 Those outlandish heels you just bought might be fun to show off on a night out, but do they really match with much?
 “Choose versatile, multipurpose pieces that mix and match and can be dressed up or down,” suggests Kelly.
 Stick with one color palette so you don’t need to bring a new pair of shoes for every outfit.
+Oh, and by the way, you can transport your entire capsule wardrobe organized and mess-free with this duffel bag with garment rack.

 Don’t put ice straight in the cooler